 After you join The Health Plan, we will send you your member ID card in the mail.
-Each member of your family who has joined The Health Plan will receive his or her own card.
-If you have not received your member ID card after 14 days, please call Member Services at 1.888.613.8385.
+Each member of your family who has joined The Health Plan will receive an individual card.
+If you have not received your member ID card after 14 business days, please call Member Services at 1-888-613-8385.